ltgoslo/talk-of-norway/Data.md

 # Data sources
 The data are gathered from various sources.
 Most come from [Stortinget's own API](https://data.stortinget.no), a part of which were structured by [Holder de ord](https://www.holderdeord.no/portal) (see last seven variables of the table below).
 Additionally, several variables were scraped from the .html of various places on [Stortingets web page](https://stortinget.no).
-Variables on the cabinets and ministers are based on [Søyland (2016)](TBA)
+Variables on the cabinets and ministers are based on [Søyland (forthcoming)](TBA)

 # Variable description